AshrafulIslam2/ollyo-recruitment-task/README.md

 ## react-hot-toast used for toast message

-# Build drag and drop functionallity used for feature image and reordering .
+# Build drag and drop functionality used for feature image and reordering .

 ## Available Scripts